kimiashaban/kimiashaban.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Kimia!
 I am a first year Master of Mathematics student at the University of Waterloo.
 I am incredibly fortunate to have the guidance and support of [Professor Karen Yeats](https://www.math.uwaterloo.ca/~kayeats/) as my advisor, whose expertise and insights have been invaluable to my growth and progress.
-During my master's, I have also had the wonderful oppertunity to work with Dr. Paul-Hermann Balduf, on the applications of maching learning for Feynman period estimation.
+During my master's, I have also had the wonderful opportunity to work with Dr. Paul-Hermann Balduf, on the applications of maching learning for Feynman period estimation.

 I completed my Bachelor of Mathematics at the University of Waterloo as well, in Combinatorics & Optimization and Computing, which I graduated with Dean's honour.
-During my undergraduate degree, I had the oppertunity of completing an undergraduate research term with [Professor Oliver Pechenik](https://www.math.uwaterloo.ca/~opecheni/) where we used reinforcement learning to further validate a conjecture on the Sperner property of finite Coxeter groups.
+During my undergraduate degree, I had the opportunity of completing an undergraduate research term with [Professor Oliver Pechenik](https://www.math.uwaterloo.ca/~opecheni/) where we used reinforcement learning to further validate a conjecture on the Sperner property of finite Coxeter groups.

 About Me
 ======